 There are numerous schools in Amsterdam for expats to choose from, and they generally offer high standards of education.
-There are also a small number of private schools, but the majority of children attend public schools.
-The only major difference between private and public schools is that public schools are government-funded, whereas private schools are not.
-Both are regulated by the Dutch Inspectorate of Education to ensure quality education.
+There are a small number of private schools, but the majority of children attend public schools.

 Private and international schools in Amsterdam

 There are various private and international schools in Amsterdam.
 Most of the city's international schools follow the American or British curriculum, while a number of them (including some local private schools) also offer the International Baccalaureate programme.

 As children in Amsterdam may be able to continue the same or similar curriculum as their home country, international schools are often the best option for expats living in the city for the short term.

 Parents should note that fees at these schools can be extremely high while space is limited.
 It's best that parents begin the application process well in advance.

 While education is only compulsory from age five, preschools abound in Amsterdam.
 Daycare centres, kindergartens and preschools are available, while childcare services, including playgroups, babysitters and au pairs, can also be found.